BE-3: BE-3U

-Blue Origin has developed an open expander cycle variant of the BE-3, the BE-3U.
+Blue Origin has developed an expander bleed cycle variant of the BE-3, the BE-3U.
 Two of these engines are used to power the New Glenn second stage.

 In November 2015, the engine was projected to have a vacuum thrust of 150000 lbf.
 Development had begun on the extendable nozzle for BE-3U by early 2016.
 By August 2018, BE-3U engine development had proceeded, test engines built, and had accumulated over 700 seconds of test time, confirming performance assumptions in the design.
 In February 2019, Blue Origin updated the thrust of BE-3U as used on New Glenn to 160000 lbf.

 In February 2020, Blue Origin opened up a factory in Huntsville, Alabama, to produce BE-3U and BE-4 engines.

 In August 2024 Jeff Bezos stated that the BE-3U's thrust had been uprated to 172000 lbf and that its specific impulse is 445s.
 The reported thrust was later revised to 173000 lbf in a press release.
 In April 2025, Dave Limp announced a static fire had been conducted on the New Glenn second stage which increased the maximum thrust of the BE-3U to 175000 lbf.

 In November 2025, Dave Limp announced another demonstrated performance increase for BE-3U, this time increasing maximum thrust to 211500 lbf.